-Using the <eXpat/> XML Parser on System i:
+Using the <eXpat/> XML Parser on IBM i:

-I'm working on putting together information on how to use the open source eXpat XML parser on the System i, I'm using this parser from the HTTPAPI project to parse XML responses.
+I'm working on putting together information on how to use the open source eXpat XML parser on the IBM i, I'm using this parser from the HTTPAPI project to parse XML responses.

-Since I've done the work of making it compile and run on the System i, it seems only natural to provide it for other people to use in their projects.
+Since I've done the work of making it compile and run on the IBM i, it seems only natural to provide it for other people to use in their projects.

 For documenation on how to use Expat from your ILE C programs, please take a look at the Expat home page.
 In particular, there's a link to an introductory article by Clark Cooper that's a little dated, but very helpful in getting started.